Hallmark Entertainment/NBC, 1998

 Helena Bonham Carter (Morgan Le Fey)

-Miranda Richardson (Mab, Queen of the Old Ways/The Lady of the Lake)
+Miranda Richardson (Mab, Queen of the Old

 John Gielgud (King Constant)